To see if I'm on the air right now click here

 I wanted to stay with a high capacity tank circuit.
 This minimizes RF current through the tubes and should improve tone and performance.
 In addition, I wanted a number of turns in the tank coil so that I would have reasonable transformer coupling between the tank coil and the antenna link.
 I ended up with two 4 turn, 3" long coils wound on a 1.25" form.
 This 1.25" form resulted in more tank coil turns on 20 compared to the 2.5" form used for the tank coils on 40 and 80 and the antenna link coils.
 Tank capacitance is about 100 pF on 14 MHz.
 My Colpitts now runs at about 20% efficiency giving 2-3 watts output on 20 meters.

-For comparison listen to this same transmitter on 80 meters:
+Listen to this transmitter on 80 meters:

 Sunday, May 17, 2020